stripe-archive/PaymentKit/README.md

         [self.view addSubview:self.paymentView];
     }

-**4)** Implement `PaymentKitViewDelegate` method `paymentView:withCard:isValid:`.
+**4)** Implement `PKViewDelegate` method `paymentView:withCard:isValid:`.
 This gets passed a `PKCard` instance, and a `BOOL` indicating whether the card is valid.
 You can enable or disable a navigational button depending on the value of `valid`, for example:

     - (void) paymentView:(PKView*)paymentView withCard:(PKCard *)card isValid:(BOOL)valid
     {